Tranks27/Realtime_Vdoslam_ros_on_ZED2/README.md

 - A list of objects in each frame (pose, velocity, semantic label, tracking label)

 ### Known error and fixes
+- When building the project, some undefined or dependency errors may occur.
+This is due to disorder in the way the packages are built.
+fix: try to run `catkin build` repeatedly OR build each package in the order of mask-rcnn, flownet, synchronzer, realtime_vdo_slam.

 - cuda out of memory
 fix: reduce the image input size or use larger GPU memory (>4GB).
 Here ZED2 camera allows us to downsample the image input, so we did that (70% of HD720 size).